 Step 1: Identify the Community Challenges

-Invite the community leaders into at least one community round table where you will discuss the community and the current situation.
+Invite the community leaders to at least one community round table where you will discuss the community and the current situation.
 Break-out groups will brainstorm to determine some of the main challenges.

-After this brainstorm session, the group will summarize each table discussion and identify some common themes.
+After this brainstorming session, the group will summarize each table discussion and identify some common themes.

 Step 2: Community Innovation Challenge

-A few weeks after the round tables are complete, a follow-up gathering should occur.
+A few weeks after the round tables are complete, a follow-up gathering will occur.
 Each table will have a sign with one of the identified themes.
-Attendees will select a table to sit at and throughout the event will collaborate on a program that would help address that challenge.
+Attendees select a table to sit at and, throughout the event, will collaborate on a program that would help address that challenge.

-A sample agenda of a Community Innovation Challenge is at the bottom of this page.
+A sample agenda for a Community Innovation Challenge is in the downloads below.